 Parents have to make sure that their children understand the rules for riding school buses.

-It is the policy of KVS to encourage all staff and students to use the computer laboratories.
+It is the policy of Albashaer to encourage all staff and students to use the computer laboratories.

 Students are not allowed to: interfere with the setup of any school computers including changing system configurations.